Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Conclusion

 Future work will focus on extending the method to explore adaptive strategies for manifold parameterization and investigating its applicability to real-world datasets in diverse domains.

-\bmhead{Acknowledgements} F.E. is member of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS - INdAM). \\ F.E. wants to thank Prof. Del Buono from University of Bary for the useful scientific discussion.
+\bmhead{Acknowledgements} F.E. is member of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS - INdAM).
+F.E. thanks Prof. Del Buono from University of Bari for the useful scientific discussion.
+The authors thank the Editor and the referee for their constructive comments and suggestions, which have improved the quality and presentation of this work.